gem/oq-engine/doc/user-guide/inputs/secondary-perils-inputs.rst

 ----------
 Besides usual input required for hazard assessment due to ground-shaking, several additional parameters are required to supplement the ``site_model.csv``.
-Before building up the site model, one should refer to the underlying science behind these analyses and familirize themselves with additional parameter requirements, as different models may require different parameters.
+Before building up the site model, one should refer to the underlying science behind these analyses and familiarise themselves with additional parameter requirements, as different models may require different parameters.
 Below we present an example of a site model including several parameters that are characterising soil density and wetness.